Welcome to the Prayer Site at Forward Movement.

 Join more than a half million readers worldwide who use Forward Day by Day as a resource for daily prayer and Bible study.

 Forward Day by Day is a booklet of daily inspirational meditations reflecting on a specific Bible passage, chosen from the daily lectionary readings as listed in the Revised Common Lectionary or the Daily Office from the Episcopal Church's Book of Common Prayer.

 The meditations are rich in substance and offer a wide range of witness and experiences.
-Each month's meditation is written by a different author; find out more in the Forward Day By Day Readers' Guide.
+Each month's meditation is written by a different author.
+Learn more in the Forward Day By Day Readers' Guide.